AdamVStephen/my-git-hooks/README.md

 ## Hooks

+Note that hooks need to be manually installed when a repo is cloned to a new location.

 ### bin/post-commit-gitlog-tracker

 Use case is to keep track of all my commits over many machines.
 This will generate a two line log entry for a text gitlog file.